“I’m really proud of our miracle nation”: NVPC’s Melissa Kwee on her dreams for a City of Good

 So at National Volunteer & Philanthropy Centre, we have a goal to establish the identity of Singaporeans as a giving people, as a giving nation, where goodness is part of who we are.

-A “city of good” narrative is where people, organisations, businesses as well as leaders all share in this together.
+A “city of good” narrative is where people, organisations, businesses as well as leaders who come together to give their best for others.

 How far are we from becoming a City of Good?